pdfcpu/pdfcpu/create/create_general.md

 The default coordinate system has its origin in the lower left corner of the content box.
 You may choose either corner of the content box instead.<br><br>
 **Warning**<br>
-❗This does not change the fact that an elements position usually corresponds to its lower left corner. ❗<br><br>
+This does not change the fact that an elements position usually corresponds to its lower left corner!<br><br>
 Let's switch the origin to the upper left corner.<br>
 We can achieve this using `ul` or `upperleft` and are not case sensitive: